-California experienced record rainfall in 2017.
-However, the US state has learned to live with drought and farmers know to plan for potential future shortages.
-New high-tech approaches to irrigation are playing their part in meeting this challenge.
+This summer’s drought may be a taste of things to come.
+Farmers in California have learned to live with unpredictable rainfall and farmers know to plan for potential shortages.
+New irrigation methods are playing their part in meeting this challenge.

 As part of our series on the changing face of water use in global agriculture, we find out more about developments in irrigation on California’s farms.
 We caught up with Mike Wade, Executive Director of the California Farm Water Coalition, which raises awareness of water-related issues in agriculture.

 What irrigation techniques are Californian farmers using to try to make best use of water?